 The collaboration journey started more than a decade ago with combining and integrating the technical disciplines across the E&P enterprise.
 The lifecycle of a hydrocarbon field has traditionally followed a linear, stage-gated approach from discovery, through development and production, to abandonment.
 In the past, the multiple domain experts required to squeeze the resources out of the rock worked independently in silos, preventing them from taking a wider view of the system.

 One of the initial steps in overcoming this siloed way of working was to increase collaboration among the disciplines.
-For example, combing geophysics, geology and reservoir engineering provided subsurface teams a holistic way to approach their domain.
+For example, combining geophysics, geology and reservoir engineering provided subsurface teams a holistic way to approach their domain.
 The result was cross-discipline workflows, that now delivered a much-needed integration, and which laid the ground work for seamless interoperability within teams.

 However, collaboration among the disciplines was not enough.
 There was still a disconnect between the planning and operations side—a costly disconnect that reduced efficiency and increased HSE risks.
 The next step was to bridge this gap, providing a means for the two sides to collaborate.
 For example, enabling drilling engineers and drillers or geoscientists and field operators to exchange relevant information, so subsurface characterization could extend into drilling and production operations.
 A continuous learning loop between planning and operations had to be established across the entire E&P life cycle to ensure efficiency and optimal execution.